Color-Kat/black-NFT/readme.md

 # Black-NFT

-online auction where you sell black people NFTs;)
+Online auction where you sell randomly generated NFT images.
+In this project I learned how to create smart contracts using Solidity and how to use them in Web3 application.